maliMirkec/personal-website/site/articles/2020-lookback.md

   - freelance
   - remote work
 thumbnail: 2020_Lookback_k4tip6
-descriptionAlt: Another year is over and it is time for the annual lookback.
 description: Join me as I reflect on my experiences and lessons learned during 2020.
 Read my 2020 lookback article.
 type: articles-item
 sections2: